 The following toys earn high marks from both caregivers and therapists.
 Some are even designed specifically or have been designated by the manufacturer as a good pick for autistic children.

 - $ = under $25

 - $$$ = over $50

-Best toys for nonverbal autism
+Best toys for autistic kids who are nonverbal

-Best sensory toys for autism
+Best sensory toys for autistic kids

 Best games for autistic kids

-Best musical toys for autism
+Best musical toys for autistic kids

-Best toys for autistic preschoolers
+Best toys for preschoolers